 “At WP Engine, security is a shared responsibility between us and our customers.
 We do as much as we can to take some of the burden off of our customers,” said Dailey.

 One of the biggest things to take away from the webinar is that website security is ever-changing.
 It must be managed by multiple security tools.
 Hackers will take advantage of any weakness your site has.
 Yet, there are many simple ways to further harden the security of your site.

 You want to trust your hosting provider when it comes to website security.
-At WP Engine, we promote an open dialogue as well as our many security features.
+At WP Engine, we promote an open dialogue as well as our many secure WordPress hosting features.